ilyakava/kaggle-dr/about.md

 [I laid away 15%](https://github.com/ilyakava/kaggle-dr/blob/master/my_code/data_stream.py#L146) of the training set for validation, and held this set constant for my last 100 runs.
 Luckily, my validation set score was always ±0.5% of my Kaggle Public leaderboard submissions.

 ## SGD

+Training was done with SGD and Nesterov momentum (always 0.9).
+The majority of runs were with minibatches of size 128, so there were ~240 gradient steps per epoch.

 ## [Init](https://github.com/ilyakava/kaggle-dr/blob/master/my_code/VGGNet.py#L262)